dimitri-nicolo/calico/visibility/elastic/flow/tcpstats.md

 #### eBPF TC programs

-The Linux kernel provides the ability to attach eBPF programs to the tc layer of an interface.
-Programs are attached to the ingress hook of the workload interfaces on the host.
-This program does a socket lookup in the appropriate namespace and gets the socket stats. {{site.prodname}} leverages this to enrich network activity flow logs with tcp socket stats information.
+eBPF is a Linux kernel technology that allows safe mini-programs to be attached to various hooks inside the kernel.
+This feature leverages eBPF to look up the TCP socket associated with packets flowing through an interface and sends them to userspace for addition to flow logs.

 ### Before you begin

 Ensure that your kernel contains support for eBPF that {{site.prodname}} uses.
-The minimum supported kernel for tcp socket stats is: `5.3.0`.
+The minimum supported kernel for tcp socket stats is: `v5.3.0`.
+For distros based on RHEL, the minimum kernel version is `v4.18.0-193`.

 ## How to